 Here is an example of how to use the data in Microsoft Excel and Word, although these programs may not be the best to use in all circumstances.

-Orders are processed in the order they are received.
+Map orders are processed in the order they are received.
 Pickup times will vary, depending upon how many requests are currently in the queue.
-The information is current as of 5:00 PM on the date of your request.
-Voter history information for an election is generally available within 15 days following the election.
+Our office claims responsibility for only the precinct boundary information displayed, accurate on the date of the printing.

 How much does voter registration data cost?